 Descend by Sapa Cable Car

 As much as I hated the cable car, I wanted to use it for the descent.
 I did not want to take the same route back to Sa Pa to save some time on my trip.
 The car was not operating that early, or maybe it was because of the weather.
 So, we waited there until it opened.
 The Gondola dropped us near the town; we took a shared taxi to reach the city center of Sa Pa.
+You can book the cable car ticket online ahead.

 Thus our adventure of climbing on top of Mount Fansipan ends in the morning.